-The NCRP PRP consists of two Board of Supervisors' appointees and alternates from each of the seven counties and three Tribal representatives and alternates selected by the North Coast Tribes according to the "Tribal Selection & Representation Process" as posted on the NCRP website with related Tribal nomination and voting documents.
-The NCRP PRP nominates and elects two Co-Chairs (one Tribal and one county) and two Vice-Chairs (one Tribal and one county) on an as-needed basis and each position is brought before the PRP for reconsideration and appointment every two years.
+The NCRP Leadership Council (known as the Policy Review Panel in the NCRP MoMU, which will be updated in the future) consists of two Board of Supervisors' appointees and alternates from each of the seven counties and three Tribal representatives and alternates selected by the North Coast Tribes according to the "Tribal Selection & Representation Process" as posted on the NCRP website with related Tribal nomination and voting documents.
+The NCRP LC nominates and elects two Co-Chairs (one Tribal and one county) and two Vice-Chairs (one Tribal and one county) on an as-needed basis and each position is brought before the LC for reconsideration and appointment every two years.
 This group of Tribal and county appointees provides direction and ultimate oversight to the NCRP planning process.
 Decision-making is usually by consensus, with each member having one vote.
 When decisions cannot be reached by consensus, the majority opinion prevails.
+The

-The NCRP PRP is committed to transparency and inclusion, supporting input from stakeholders from throughout the region, as well as information sharing via the website and workshops.
+NCRP LC is committed to transparency and inclusion, supporting input from stakeholders from throughout the region, as well as information sharing via the website and workshops.
 All meetings are noticed in advance, open to the public, and all meeting summaries and information are posted on the NCRP website.
 NCRP meetings and activities are in compliance with the Brown Act as well as the standards of the California Fair Political Practices Commission.

-All NCRP PRP and their member agencies are required to be signatories to the Memorandum of Mutual Understandings and in accordance with the IRWM Program are required to formally adopt the NCRP Plan.
+All NCRP LC and their member agencies are required to be signatories to the Memorandum of Mutual Understandings (MoMU) and in accordance with the IRWM Program, are required to formally adopt the NCRP Plan by resolution.
+A listing of current LC members can be found at https://northcoastresourcepartnership.org/partnership/.